 • An Optometrist / OMP listed on the Wales Ophthalmic List can issue a WGOS Optical Voucher to an eligible person when there has been a significant change in spectacle prescription, or the spectacles are no longer serviceable through fair wear or tear or no longer fit.

-- The patient is entitled to 'spend' a voucher of a specified amount on or towards a pair of spectacles / contact lenses of their choice, providing that they are still eligible at the time of ordering the spectacles / contact lenses Where spectacles are covered by an insurance policy or manufacturer's warranty, - From a perspective of frequency of WGOS 1 Eye Examinations:

-The Optometrist / OMP should only carry out a WGOS 1 Eye Examination when they deem it clinically necessary.
+The patient is entitled to 'spend' a voucher of a specified amount on or towards a pair of spectacles / contact lenses of their choice, providing that they are still eligible at the time of ordering the spectacles / contact lenses Where spectacles are covered by an insurance policy or manufacturer's warranty, a WGOS claim for a repair / replacement is not permitted of frequency of WGOS From а perspective 1 Eve Examinations: The Optometrist / OMP should only carry out a WGOS 1 Eye Examination when they deem it clinically necessary.
 The reason for the test must be clearly documented in the patient's record.
-A WGOS 1 Eye Examination should not be conducted solely to issue a voucher to replace broken or lost spectacles / contact lenses. - Optometrists / OMPs are free to exercise their clinical judgement to determine the frequency with which a patient needs a WGOS 1 Eye Examination. - When a WGOS 1 Eye Examination is completed at a shorter interval than listed above, an early recall code must be documented on the claim form.
+A WGOS 1 Eye Examination should not be conducted solely to issue a voucher to replace broken or lost spectacles / contact lenses.
+Optometrists / OMPs are free to exercise their clinical judgement to determine • the frequency with which a patient needs a WGOS 1 Eye Examination.
+When a WGOS 1 Eye Examination is completed at a shorter interval than listed above, an early recall code must be documented on the claim form.
 As the Health Boards have the discretion to ask the Optometrist / OMP to justify their decisions, the record must support the reason for the early test.